Current Approved Disposal Capacity/tons per day

 Why the CIWM Project

 Working with Federal, Tribal, State and County agencies, the CIWM Project will be the culmination of more than a decade of regulatory, legal and environmental work that will set a new precedent and will serve as a model facility for future sites.
 Cortina offers the opportunity to invest in a company that can be operational in a timely manner and that has an experienced management team.
 In addition to having a federally approved lease, Cortina has an ideal geographic location in the Sacramento Valley.
-Cortina is only 60 miles from Sacramento and 85 miles from San Francisco.
+Cortina is approx. 60 miles from Sacramento and approx. 100 miles from San Francisco.
 With the site potentially 18-24 months from being operational, CIWM offers a unique opportunity for investors to meet the growing demand for waste disposal capacity.

 Management at Cortina